 This piece was published in The Big Issue in February 2012.

-Driving round the streets of Liverpool’s Toxteth district is an eerie experience, like passing through a film set after the producers decided to pack up and go home.
+Driving round the streets of Liverpool’s Toxteth area is an eerie experience, like visiting a film set after the producers packed up and headed home.

 There are still signs of life, however.
 On Cairns Street, Eleanor Lee is one of the few remaining inhabitants.
 Her street in the Granby area of Toxteth catches the eye: she and a handful of neighbours have replanted all the empty gardens and painted brightly-coloured designs on the tinned-up windows.